svaante/decision-tree-id3/README.md

   - gain_ratio, if the algorithm should use gain ratio when splitting the data.
   - min_entropy_decrease, the minimum decrease in entropy to consider a split.
   - is_repeating, repeat the use of features.

+  For more in depth information see the documentation https://svaante.github.io/decision-tree-id3